pushdev-code/html-tutorial/3-semantic-html/index.md

 ## Homework

-Build in HTML a simple form with semantic structure.
-The form must have the following elements:
+Build in HTML a simple layout with semantic structure.
+The layout must have the following elements:

 ![image](https://user-images.githubusercontent.com/36536646/79253891-88bcac00-7e49-11ea-8a6f-4ed64a99113b.png)

-* Inside the ```<main>``` tag include an article like this:
+* Inside the ```<main>``` tag include an article that follows this structure:

 ![DOM](https://user-images.githubusercontent.com/36536646/79254810-e69dc380-7e4a-11ea-9f5e-75c6b8efec0b.png)